pygame-community/pygame-ce/docs/reST/ref/surface.rst

    .. method:: fblits

-      | :sl:`draw many surfaces onto the calling surface at their corresponding location and the same special_flags`
+      | :sl:`draw many surfaces onto this surface at their corresponding location and with the same special_flags`
       | :sg:`fblits(blit_sequence=((source, dest), ...), special_flags=0, /) -> None`

       This method takes a sequence of tuples (source, dest) as input, where source is a Surface